-Despite the modest roots from which it grew initially, when it was simply a craft that required skilled hands and involved a repeatable process, today Murano Glass is in fact a recognized art form.
-Many Murano master glassmakers made the name of themselves in the art world by being bold and daring and realizing the emerging art trends of their time in glass form, or by collaborating with other artists across the art spectrum.
-World-famous names such as Salviati, Toso, Batovier, Zecchin, Capellin, Seguso, Scarpa, Bianconi, Martinuzzi, Barbini.
-Zanetti, Rosin, and many others make up the hall of fame of Murano Glass Art.
+Murano Glass initially was simply a craft that required skilled hands and involved a repeatable process.
+Today Murano Glass is a recognized art form.
+Many Murano master glassmakers made the name for themselves in the art world by being bold and daring.
+They are known for realizing the emerging art trends of their time in glass form, or by collaborating with other artists across the art spectrum.
+World-famous last names such as Salviati, Toso, Barovier, Zecchin, Capellin, Seguso, Scarpa, Bianconi, Martinuzzi, Barbini, Zanetti, Rosin, and many others make up the hall of fame of Murano Glass Art.

 3. Authentic Murano Glass is valuable.

 Unlike many other decorative pieces that are mass-produced today, every authentic Murano Glass piece is an original creation made by hand according to the ancient tradition.
 This means many things.
 First, each piece reflects the heart and soul of the artist.
 Second, it embodies the unique beauty and radiance of Venice.
 Finally, beyond the monetary value, it has sentimental value that cannot be measured.